Relativistic BGK hydrodynamics: The Boltzmann equation and conservation laws

 Substituting the above equation in Eq.~\eqref{Beq_BGK}, we obtain Boltzmann equation for particles with a modified BGK (MBGK) collision kernel,

 and similarly for anti-particles with $f\to\bar{f}$ and $f_0\to\bar{f}_0$.
 The advantage of the above modification is that the collision kernel conserves energy-momentum by construction and is applicable to systems even without any conserved four-current, i.e., in the limit of vanishing chemical potential.
+Additionally, MBGK is uniquely defined even for a system with multiple conserved charges, as opposed to the BGK collision kernel.
 In the case of finite chemical potential, the matching condition, Eq.~\eqref{BGK_MC}, ensures net particle four-current conservation.
 It is important to note that BGK and MBGK are completely equivalent for the purpose of the derivation of hydrodynamic equations at finite chemical potential.
+Therefore, similar to the BGK framework, we require a second matching condition, along with the matching condition given in Eq.~\eqref{BGK_MC_1}, to formulate dissipative hydrodynamics using MBGK description.
 In the following, we consider the MBGK Boltzmann equation, Eq.~\eqref{MBGK_Beq}, to obtain non-equilibrium correction to the distribution function.